danielssonn/blockchain-oracles/Award/Incentives.md

 - [x] Potential to compose governance and coordination structures, from the ground up
 - [x] Ability to create the virtuous feedback loop, built in
 - [x] Long term enablement

+**Now let's go back to our incentive system in employee recognition and Awards, and apply the above principles**